 Tanks and bunds are inspected weekly to ensure their continued integrity.
-Any defects observed will be made secure (at least temporarily) by the end of the working day with permanent repairs being instigated or planned within 7 working days.
-Inspections, defects, damage and repairs will be recorded in the site diary and on an Event Log.
+Any defects observed will be made secure (at least temporarily) by the end of the working day with permanent repairs being instigated within 7 working days.
+Inspections, defects, damage and repairs will be recorded in the site diary and on an Event Log (plus the sites environmental files where appropriate).

-Where authorised contractors are used to remove accumulations of contaminated liquids from bunds on site, copies of transfer notes or hazardous waste consignment notes (HWCNs) will be retained within the sites environmental files for an appropriate period as detailed in section below.
+Where authorised contractors are used to remove accumulations of contaminated liquids from bunds on site, copies of transfer notes or hazardous waste consignment notes will be retained within the sites environmental files for an appropriate period as detailed in section 7.